boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ##  VLAN Hand-off {#sec-vlan-handoff}

-   In this option, the RFC 9543 Network Slice, fulfilling connectivity requirements between NFs that belong to a 5G slice, is represented at the Service Demarcation Point (SDP) by a VLAN ID (or double VLAN IDs, commonly known as QinQ), as depicted in {{figure-vlan-hand-off}}.
+   In this option, the RFC 9543 Network Slice, fulfilling connectivity requirements between NFs that belong to a 5G slice, is represented at the SDP by a VLAN ID (or double VLAN IDs, commonly known as QinQ), as depicted in {{figure-vlan-hand-off}}.

    Each VLAN